Managing Files and Changelists

 Bruno is fixing two different bugs, and needs to submit each fix in a separate changelist.
 He syncs the head revisions of the files for the first fix and opens the for edit in the default changelist:

 The numbers assigned to submitted changelists reflect the order in which the changelists were submitted.
-When a changelist is submitted, Perforce might renumber it, as shown in the following example.
+When a changelist is submitted, Helix might renumber it, as shown in the following example: